gelatodigital/relay-uses-cases-demos/README.md

-# Web3 Functions Use Cases and PoCs.
+# Web3 Functions Use Cases and Demos.

-Github repo listing the existing Relay use-cases and PoCs.
+Github repo listing the existing Relay use-cases and demos.

 ### Quick Links Use Cases
 - [Relay Unit Testing with Hardhat](https://github.com/gelatodigital/rel-example-unit-tests)